BranislavLazic/akka-cqrs-activator/README.md

 #### Read side

-On the read side, IssueVew actor is being used to poll Cassandra event store and to subscribe on stream of events.
-Events are sent to IssueVew itself, their data is being processed, published to the DistributedPubSub mediator and then used in execution of CQL statements against Cassandra read side data store.
+On the read side, IssueService is being used to poll Cassandra event store and to subscribe on a stream of events.
+Events are being sent to IssueService itself, their data are being processed, published to the DistributedPubSub mediator and then used in execution of CQL statements against Cassandra read side data store.
 Other tasks of IssueVew actor are to query Cassandra database and to create read side keyspace and table.